 The concentration compactness method also enlighten the development of mass critical NLS.
 Killip, Tao, Visan, and Zhang \cite{TVZ07Duke,KVZ08APDE,KTV09JEMS} studied the mass critical NLS in the radial case.
 Dodson then remove the radial assumption, and completely solved the global well-posedness and scattering of mass critical NLS in the defocusing case \cite{Dod12JAMS,Dod16Duke,Dod16AJM}, and in the focusing case below the mass of ground state \cite{Dod15Adv}.

 Next, we focus on the well-posedness results of 3D, defocusing, cubic NLS, for which the critical regularity exponent $s_c=1/2$.
-We have learned that the defocusing equation is local well-posed in $\dot H_x^{1/2}$, while the global well-posedness and scattering hold in a smaller space $H_x^1$.
+We have learned that the equation is local well-posed in $\dot H_x^{1/2}$, while the global well-posedness and scattering hold in a smaller space $H_x^1$.
 A natural question is to ask the weakest space $X$ to guarantee the global well-posedness in $\dot H_x^{1/2} \cap X$.
 Bourgain \cite{Bou98JAM} used the high-low decomposition method (introduced in \cite{Bou98IMRN}) to give $X=H_x^s$ with $s>\frac{11}{13}$.
 The lower bound was then improved by ``I-method" gradually in \cite{CKSTT02MRL,CKSTT04CPAM,Su12MRL}, and so far, the best result is $s>\frac{5}{7}$.
 Under the radial assumption, Dodson \cite{Dod19CJM} showed that the result holds for almost critical space $s>\frac12$.

 Note that $X$ spaces in the above mentioned results are all $\dot H_x^{1/2}$ super-critical.
 Recently, Dodson \cite{Dodson20critical} gave a result in the critical space $X=\dot W_x^{11/7,7/6}$, based on the observation that linear solution becomes more regular with initial data in $L_x^p$ with $p<2$.
-Using this observation, the authors \cite{SW20cubicNLS} obtained that $X=\dot W^{s,1}$ for $s>\frac{12}{13}$, which is a sub-critical space with the order of derivative less than $1$, by the method in \cite{BDSW18sub-critical} .
+Using this observation and the method in \cite{BDSW18sub-critical}, the authors \cite{SW20cubicNLS} obtained that $X=\dot W^{s,1}$ for $s>\frac{12}{13}$, which is a sub-critical space with the order of derivative less than $1$.

 Currently, there is no result for the global well-posedness of 3D defocusing cubic NLS merely in $\dot H_x^{1/2}$ or $H_x^{1/2}$.
-Kenig and Merle \cite{KM10TranAMS} initiated an another approach towards this problem.
+Kenig and Merle \cite{KM10TranAMS} initiated another approach towards this problem.
 They proposed the concept of ``conditional scattering", namely the global well-posedness and scattering hold for the solution that is uniformly bounded in the critical space on the maximal existence interval.
 Generally for the inter-critical NLS, no global well-posed result is known in the critical space.
 See \cite{BDSW19inter-critical,Dodson20critical} for some related results.